 Visitors are not allowed if the patient’s physician deems it unsafe.
 Otherwise, 2 healthy visitors (18 years or older) will be allowed and and will be required to wear the necessary safety equipment at all times.

 - Visitor policies will vary for long-term acute care hospitals (LTACHs).

 - If you feel an exception is needed, please speak to management.

-Everyone must wear a mask at all times while in Houston Methodist facilities.
+Masks are required in all Houston Methodist facilities.
 Hospitals and private businesses can require masks according to state law.